TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
-    * Students have a chance to think about what will be covered on the quiz next class, and are given time to think about & discuss what concepts they are most challenged by.
+    * Students have a chance to think about what & discuss what concepts they have been most challenged by.
     * Next, students practice passing a list as an argument and updating that list within the function.
 2. **Lesson**
     * Discuss what students observed in the Do Now and take time, if needed, to go over questions about concepts that students find challenging.